What Kind of Napkins Are Best for Weddings?

 Paper

 Wedding napkins made of paper are widely used because they’re cheap.
-But there's usually a debate between paper napkins vs cloth napkins, especially among eco-conscious people.
+But there's usually a debate between paper napkins vs cloth napkins, especially among eco-conscious consumers.

 Paper has a higher environmental impact than cloth napkins.
 So, even though you're a regular guy, you'll want to consider the possibility that some of your guests will care a great deal about the environment.